 Orange-Crowned Warbler (Leiothlypis celata)

-According to the various guides, don't look for the orange crown to ID this one; usually that feature isn't visible.
+According to various guides, don't look for the orange crown to ID this one; usually that feature isn't obvious.
 Instead, in the West, start by looking for a yellow bird with a fairly uniform back and a short, narrow beak.
-Nonetheless, you can see a slightly more orange cap on this warbler in two of my pictures.
+Nonetheless, you can see a slightly more orange cap on this warbler in a couple of my pictures.

 Lucy's Warbler (Leiothlypis luciae)